 And so, what are we to make of the story of the manager (or steward or agent) and the concluding sayings?

-Bruce Malina (Pages 292-294, see footnote below) debunks the suggestion that the manager is simply returning an unjust excessive charge.
+Bruce Malina and Richard Rohrbaugh (Pages 292-294, see footnote below) debunk the suggestion that the manager is simply returning an unjust excessive charge.
 This interpretation does not make any sense in the historical context, nor in the literary context of the story itself.

-Malina also suggests that in the context of the story, the manager has been treated generously by the master at the outset since he was only fired instead of being more severely punished.
+Malina and Rohrbaugh also suggest that in the context of the story, the manager has been treated generously by the master at the outset since he was only fired instead of being more severely punished.

 And.
 Since the manager represents the master (even after being fired since the others were not aware of this change), in the eyes of others the master is now in a pickle.